Blog posts

 Breast cancer is the most common cancer that occurs in women.
 In 2012 there were 1.7 million new diagnoses – which equated to 12% of all new cancer cases.
 Less than one per cent of breast cancer develops in males.

 Despite its prevalence, death rates from this form of cancer have been consistently declining over the past 25 years due to better awareness and advancing treatment options.
+Now authors of recent research are advising the involvement of pharmacist as a bridge between physicians and patients to improve therapy outcomes.

 The state of mental health in the UK: Where are we going wrong?